ministryofjustice/peoplefinder/README.md

 ## Testing

-You'll need to install PhantomJS in order to run the headless browser tests.
+You'll need to install PhantomJS in order to run the headless browser tests and the smoke_test.

+On OSX:

 `brew install phantomjs`

+On a Linux box, you won't find a [pre-packaged headless phantomjs](http://phantomjs.org/download.html) as of this writing.
+You might need to recompile it from source (we have it in a private apt repository).

 Also, if you'd like test coverage for Javascript you'll need to have Node and Istanbul installed.
 The easiest way to do this is installing Node via nvm and then use npm to install Istanbul like so: